 What would it mean to prioritize design over chance?
 Today, "good design" is an aesthetic imperative, and everybody from slackers to yuppies carefully "curates" their outward appearance.
 It's true that every great entrepreneur is first and foremost a designer.
 Anyone who has held an iDevice or a smoothly machined Mac.
 Book has felt the result of Steve Jobs's obsession with visual and experiential perfection.
 But the most important lesson to learn from Jobs has nothing to do with aesthetics.
 The greatest thing Jobs designed was his business.
 Apple imagined and executed definite multi-year plans to create new products and distribute them effectively.
 Forget "minimum viable products"-ever since he started Apple in 1976, Jobs saw that you can change the world through careful planning, not by listening to focus group feedback or copying others' successes.

 Long-term planning is often undervalued by our indefinite short-term world.
 When the first iPod was released in October 2001, industry analysts couldn't see much more than "a nice feature for Macintosh users" that "doesn't make any difference" to the rest of the world.
 Jobs planned the iPod to be the first of a new generation of portable post-PC devices, but that secret was invisible to most people.
 One look at the company's stock chart shows the harvest of this multi-year plan: The power of planning explains the difficulty of valuing private companies.

 When a big company makes an offer to acquire a successful startup, it almost always offers too much or too little: founders only sell when they have no more concrete visions for the company, in which case the acquirer probably overpaid; definite founders with robust plans don't sell, which means the offer wasn't high enough.
-When Yahoo! offered to buy Face book for \$1 billion in July 2006, I thought we should at least consider it.
-But Mark Zucker berg walked into the board meeting and announced: "Okay, guys, this is just a formality, it shouldn't take more than 10 minutes.
+When Yahoo! offered to buy Face book for \$1 billion in July 2006, take more than 10 minutes.
 We're obviously not going to sell here."
 Mark saw where he could take the company, and Yahoo! didn't.
 A business with a good definite plan will always be underrated in a world where people see the future as random.